-Collaboration Working smarter with key partners to reduce cost burden or share key resources to improve value for money.
-2017/18 2018/19 Indicative values 2019/20 Indicative values £m £m £m Sub-regional collaborations - (Revenue Savings) (84) Improve the efficiency of existing safeguarding services by collaborating with other local authority areas to pool resources, share good practice and reduce duplication.
-Impact on Children and Families Directorate Budget = -0.210 -0.340 -0.340
+Collaboration Working smarter with key partners to reduce cost burden or share key resources to 2017/18 2018/19 Indicative values 2019/20 Indicative values improve value for money. £m £m £m Sub-regional collaborations - (Revenue Savings) (84) Improve the efficiency of existing safeguarding services by collaborating with other local authority areas to pool resources, share good practice and reduce duplication.
+Impact on Children and Families Directorate Budget = -0.210 -0.340 -0.340 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative

-Last year 3,950 carers were provided with information and advice or a
+Last year 3,950 carers were provided with information and advice or a service

 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
 The impact of capital spending will be managed at affordable levels.
 2017/18 £m 2018/19 Indicative values £m 2019/20 Indicative values £m Transitional Funding - finishing (Revenue Savings) (85) Permanent contract reductions in relation to Voluntary, Community and Faith Sector were delayed in 2016/17 and the resultant financial shortfall funded by transitional funding.
 New contracts are in place to support the full year effect of these reductions in 2017/18, meaning this transitional funding can be withdrawn.
 Impact on Resources and Stewardship Service Budget = -0.350 -0.350 -0.350 Growing Demand in Adult Social Care (Revenue Investment) (86) The Adults Social Care budget both here in Cheshire East, and across the country, remains under pressure as a result of a number of factors.
 These include young people in Transition reaching 18 years of age and moving across to Adults Services, increasing demand due to demographic pressure and also the care fee levels paid to external care providers.
 To ensure the council is well placed to meet this demand it is looking to invest in services that will deliver high quality support to our most vulnerable residents.
-Impact on Social Care & Health Integration Service Budget = +6.700 +7.660 +7.700
+Impact on Social Care & Health Integration Service Budget = +6.700 +7.660 +7.700 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative